Dragon Age (role-playing game)

-Dragon Age is a role-playing game published by Green Ronin Publishing in 2010.
+Dragon Age is a tabletop role-playing game published by Green Ronin Publishing from 2010 to 2019.
 It is based on the Dragon Age video game series by BioWare, and uses the video game series' setting.

 Description

 The game uses traditional tabletop role playing game features, such as character classes (fighter, mage and rogue), races (human, dwarf or elf), and ability scores.

 Gameplay in the system centers around the use of three six-sided dice for all rolls.
 One die, called the "dragon die", is differently colored than the other two.
 When doubles appear on any roll, the player can perform special actions called "stunts", based on the value on the dragon die.